-There are an array of birds that inhabit Borneo, from the gaudy and lavishly colored bird such as the Wrinkled hornbills, to the species primarily found in Borneo like the Whitehead Spider Hunter.
+There is an array of birds that inhabit Borneo, from the gaudy and lavishly colored bird such as the Wrinkled hornbills to the species primarily found in Borneo like the Whitehead Spider Hunter.

 One relaxing feature of the Tabin Wildlife Reserves are the mineral mud volcanoes and salts springs where you can pamper your skin.
 Immerse yourself in the mud, sit back, and enjoy your time before a possible summit climb in the coming days.

 Today you will fly back to Kota Kinabalu after your trek through the rainforest on your last tour of the Tabin Reserve.
 A guide will meet you at the airport and bring you back to the Jesselton hotel for some rest and relaxation.